See Microbiology Major in Guide for information on exploring, declaring, advising, and careers within microbiology.

-The bachelor's degree provides a strong background in the biological sciences for students planning to enter medical, dental, veterinary or other professional schools, as well as those planning graduate studies in any branch of microbiology or other biological sciences such as molecular or cell biology.
+The bachelor's degree provides a strong background in the biological sciences for students planning to enter medical, dental, veterinary or other professional schools, as well as those planning graduate studies in any branch of microbiology or other biological sciences such as biochemistry, pathology, and molecular or cell biology.

-Students who end their training with a bachelor's degree are well prepared for a wide variety of career opportunities, including laboratory positions in pharmaceutical and biotechnology firms and in university and government laboratories.
+Students who end their training with a bachelor's degree are well-prepared for a variety of career opportunities, including laboratory positions in pharmaceutical and biotechnology firms, and in university and government laboratories.
 They also work as specialists in industrial quality testing and control, and as regulatory workers in government agencies and public health laboratories.
-Exposure to the scientific process and training in microbiology itself allow microbiology graduates to enter fields as diverse as business, technical service, sales, or technical writing.
+Exposure to the scientific process, as well as training in microbiology, allows microbiology graduates to enter fields as diverse as business, technical service, sales, and technical writing.

 The department also serves as the administrative home for the biology major in the College of Agricultural and Life Sciences.